Why Pre-Production Planning Matters for Corporate Video Success

 That kind of calm often leads to better creative risk, not less.

 If you want to see how planning helps story-heavy work, look at Grand Rapids Ballet, Grand Rapids Mud Run, and our approach to event & documentary storytelling.
+If your team is still shaping the inputs, start one step earlier with What Should Be in a Video Production Brief?.
+If you need a real-world example of planning for multi-location story work, also read How to Keep a Testimonial Video Campaign Consistent Across Multiple Locations.

 Why this answer comes from SALT

-Sloan Inns, Bucking Creative Director
+Sloan Inns, Founder & Creative Director

 Sloan leads concept, story, and direction at SALT.
 He writes from the messy middle where strategy, production, and real-world client pressure meet.